OUR NEW ZEALAND MULTI ACTIVITY TOURS

 Preparing for your trip

-Once you’ve booked, we will send you Trip Notes including a detailed Gear List
+Once you’ve booked, we will send you Tour Notes including a detailed Gear List

 and other important information to help you prepare for your adventure ahead.